Published on: November 15, 2019 | Updated on: February 25, 2024

 Conventional Treatments of Neck Pain and Associated Symptoms

 It may also be recommended that a patient take anti-nausea or anti-dizziness medication.
-Supplies for these minimally invasive treatments can be found at most drug and big box stores.
+Like NSAIDs, these over-the-counter nausea treatments can be found in most drug and big box stores.

 If the initial steps of treatment fail to reduce pain, there are other treatment options that doctors may recommend to alleviate symptoms.
 These include:

-- Sleep Positions: certain sleep positions can result in reduced pain.
+- Sleep positions: certain sleep positions can result in reduced pain.
 A doctor or physical therapist can recommend ways to adjust sleeping positions to ensure greater comfort.

-- Practice Good Posture: good posture can contribute to pain management and reduce the chance of back complications in the future.
+- Practice good posture: good posture can contribute to pain management and reduce the chance of back complications in the future.

-- Prescription Medication: some doctors may prescribe medication to ease the symptoms of pain, nausea, or dizziness depending on the severity of symptoms.
+- Prescription medication: some doctors may prescribe medication to ease the symptoms of pain, nausea, or dizziness depending on the severity of symptoms.

 - Surgery: if neck pain persists throughout the treatment process, surgery may become necessary.
 Many different types of surgery exist to help neck pain, so it is best to consult a doctor about the options.

-Alternative Therapies for Neck Pain and Associated Symptoms
+Regenerative Medicine for Neck Pain and Associated Symptoms